 As couples and suppliers try and wade through these unprecedented times, I thought about how we can try and look at the positives of postponing.
 As I write, the lockdown means that no weddings can take place at present and afterwards we might be looking at a very small amount of people who can attend with social distancing in place for a few months yet.

 Whether you have postponed or decided to go ahead later in the year with a smaller wedding, there are definitely benefits to both.
-If you decide to still go ahead with your big day but with a small amount of guests, I’ll be writing some positives on that soon so watch this space.
-However if you had planned a big day and are now having to postpone a few months or even to next year, here are some positives to think about and hold on to when you feel low.
+If you decide to still go ahead with your big day but with a small number of guests, I’ll be writing some positives on that soon so watch this space.
+However, if you had planned a big day and are now having to postpone a few months or even to next year, here are some positives to think about and hold on to when you feel low.

 1. Healthy family and friends.
-It goes without saying that postponing your wedding means that when your day finally comes around all your guests (and you and your partner) will be healthy and and able to join in with your day of happiness.
+It goes without saying that postponing your wedding means that when your day finally comes around all your guests (and you and your partner) will be healthy and able to join in with your day of happiness.
 Our loved ones are more important before anything else and you want them to be safe, happy and well on the day.

 2. Your day will have even more to celebrate!
-Well what can I say?
+Well, what can I say?
 When this is all over we will have the mother of all celebrations and that includes your day probably being one of the first family weddings that everyone can attend!
 So hold that thought tight knowing that everyone can really let their hair down.

 3. More time to plan.
 If you had your eye on some ideas or inspiration in magazines or online you’ll now have more time to shop around or get crafting (once lockdown is lifted) to make your day that extra special.